Jobs that Could Raise Your Life Insurance Premium

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-When underwriting a life insurance policy, insurance companies consider many different factors.
+When underwriting a life insurance policy, there are life insurance underwriting guidelines companies consider.
 Believe it or not, your occupation is one of them!

 I’m fortunate that, as a freelance writer who works from a home office with very minimal travel or exposure to danger of any kind, my career choice is a rather safe bet for insurers.
 But if you have a job that puts you at higher risk of injury or death, you’ll likely receive a less favorable rating and get quoted a higher life insurance premium.